nickreich/methods2/class4_SLRDetails/README.md

 * wits and wagers CI exercise
 * random presentations: BtheB dataset introductions
 * mini-lecture: least squares and geometry of regression
+* lab: Open the Mother/Daughter heights dataset.
+Use plot_ss() function to estimate some regression lines.
+Rather than using lm() to fit the data, calculate the betas and the resulting RSS ``by hand'' using R. How many lines of code did it take you?
 * lab: Formulate and fit a reasonable SLR model to BtheB dataset in small groups.
 Present regressions.
 Talk about different model formulations and results.

 Homework